“Ow! What the heck, Lei.” Luke, held his head as my cellphone struck him.

 “If we ought to get married, you need to stop being a pain in the ass and stop asking all these darn questions, Leila.
 You need to trust me.”

-“I can’t trust you if you keep putting all your attention on whatever the fuck you’re doing on that phone.
+“I can’t trust you if you keep putting all your attention on whatever the hell you’re doing on that phone.
 But it’s nice to know that I’ve been a pain in the ass.”
 I reached for the handle and opened the door, waving my hand in the open space, “But I would like it if you leave so I won’t have to throw anything else at your big ol’ head.”

 “Nothing is wrong with it.
 I am quite fine here.”
 My hand tightened on the door handle.
 A little more I would slap him.